cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ### Example CBOR Certificate Encoding

-The CBOR encoding of the first X.509 certificateis shown below in CBOR diagnostic format.
+The CBOR encoding of the first X.509 certificate is shown below in CBOR diagnostic format.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/

 1,
 h'047FA1E31928EE403BA0B83A395673FC',
-1,
+[
+ -4, "IE",
+ -8, "Baltimore",
+ -9, "CyberTrust",
+ -1, "Baltimore CyberTrust Root"
+],
 1595980800,
 1627560000,
 [